Some links in this post may be affiliate links

 The name Aechmea comes from the Greek word, 'aichme', which means 'spear' in reference to the spear-shaped flower head.

 The display of the flower head is due to the presence of long-lasting showy bracts; true flowers are small and short-lived.
+Once the flower-head fades, the rosette of leaves begins to die and is replaced by offsets (pups) at the base of the plant.

-Aechmea Bromeliads are non-toxic to humans and pets.
-They are among the pet-safe plants you may grow in the home.
+Urn Plants are non-toxic to humans, cats, dogs and other pets.
+Aechmea Bromeliads are among pet-safe plants that you may grow in the home.
 However, the leaves bear short spines which may cause physical injury if handled with bare hands.
-Always wear gloves when handling the Urn Plant to prevent injury.
+Always wear gloves when handling these plants to prevent injury.

 Urn Plants require pruning to keep the plant neat and to allow adequate room for the new plants (pups) to grow.
 Repotting may not be necessary as the plants have a small root system which is unlikely to fill the pot.
 Keep reading for more on these growing conditions and how to achieve them.